 Sea turtles are threatened with extinction and the international trade of sea turtle products is restricted through CITES Appendix I. In Central America, sea turtle eggs are trafficked at the regional level and yet, little is known about the transit routes and final destinations of these restricted wildlife products.
-We propose to construct artificial sea turtles eggs that will house GSM GPS tracking devices.
+We propose to construct artificial sea turtle eggs that will house GSM-GPS tracking devices.

 These artificial eggs will be placed in nests that are at high risk to poaching.